 I recently purchased and installed your equipment.

-If you like the video, please feel free to share the link.
+If you like the video, feel free to share the link.

 All setup, works perfectly.
 It's so fast it shows some issues in my network setup that I need to look into.
 Installing cat6/7 throughout the house would have been crazy (should have been installed when the house was built) but using the coax they put in for satellite instead is alot cheaper and arguably faster.